NZadeh/avalon/README.md

 starts.

 ### Accounts
-"Avalon role-dealer" currently has a very loose registration system.
-Users can just type a username to log in; passwords are optional.
+"Avalon role-dealer" has a simple registration system.
+Users type in a unique username and (hopefully unique :) password to log in.

 ### Game Rooms
 Game rooms are either password protected or they're not.
 In order to